 While bus tours to Cabo da Roca will let you snap a photo for Instagram, along with a peek over the jagged precipices down toward the crashing waves, the magnificent walk from Cabo da Roca to the cliffside village of Azenhas do Mar should definitely be added to any list highlighting the best hikes in Europe.

 The Cabo da Roca to Azenhas do Mar coastal trail will likely take you three to four hours to hike.
-The path passes by beaches including Praia da Ursa and Praia das Maçãs, shrubby steep ridges, plus different clifftop viewpoints.
+The path passes by some of Lisbon’s best beaches including Praia da Ursa and Praia das Maçãs, shrubby steep ridges, plus different clifftop viewpoints.

 The vistas above Praia da Ursa offer particularly inspiring panoramas of the Atlantic, making it one of the most beautiful places in Portugal.